ganbuan/CyberNotebook/README.md

 ### IMAP
 (Syncrhonising Email)

 The *Internet Message Access Protocol (IMAP)* allows synchronising read, moved, and deleted messages.
 This is particularly useful for checking emails via multiple clients.
-As an effect, IMAP tends to use more storage as emails are kept on the server to be syncrhonised across the email clients.
+As an effect, IMAP tends to use more storage as emails are kept on the server to be synchronised across the email clients.

 Some example of IMAP protocol commands include:
 + LOGIN [username] [password] - authenticates the user